helloyanis/age-verification-bypass/README.md

 <a href="https://addons.mozilla.org/addon/age-verification-bypass?utm_source=github_readme"><img src="https://blog.mozilla.org/addons/files/2020/04/get-the-addon-fx-apr-2020.svg" alt="drawing" width="200"/></a>

 - Make sure it is allowed to run on all websites (or at least on the website you are trying to use it on), and in private browsing mode if you use it, from the extension settings.
-- Try to access a page gated by agechecker.net.
-The popup will not appear and you will be directly let through.
+- Try to access a page gated by age verification, you will be directly let through.
 You can try on [ageChecker's demo page](https://agechecker.net/demo)

 # Supported services